ryanstraits/ryanstraits.github.io/_posts/2009-07-14-a-new-adventure-in-blogging.md

 Until my next ridiculously long entry...

-*Editor's note: These are lost to antiquity.
+*Editor's note: Unfortunately, "Notes To Self" are lost to antiquity.
 Nothing to see here anymore.*

 ---